 Welcome to the Nursery class page!

 At Holy Cross Primary we run a nursery session from 8:45 - 12:00 Monday to Friday.
-The class teacher is Miss Walton and our nursery nurse is Miss Mattock.
+The class teacher is Miss Walton and our nursery nurses are Miss Mattock and Mrs Hewitt.

 Autumn: First Half-Term

 The children have made a wonderful start to the new school year in Nursery.
 We have all enjoyed exploring our brand new classroom and playing alongside each other.
-The children are growing in confidence each day as they become more independent in accessing activities and helping themselves to fruit and milk at our snack table.
+The children are growing in confidence each day as they become more independent in accessing the activities and resources in the classroom.

-This term we have also been busy exploring the outside area, going up to the woods and feeding the birds.
-We particularly enjoyed baking our delicious blackberry muffins with the blackberries we had picked from the school field.
+So far this term we have also been busy exploring the outside area, going up to the woods and feeding the birds.
+We have also baked cookies and had a barefoot sensory walk – our toes got very messy but we had a wonderful time.

 We have been learning and singing a variety of nursery rhymes throughout this term as well as enjoying many books.
 This will continue throughout the year as singing will help develop our language and communication skills!
-This term we have learnt the short story of Rosie’s Walk as part of our talk for writing and we even performed this to our friends in Reception!
+This half of the term we will be learning the story ‘Pete the Cat: I love my white shoes’.

 Please also keep revisiting our class page for further information of important dates that will be coming up.
 It has been great getting to know all of the children over the last few weeks and we are excited for the year ahead!